Skip to main content

 Overview

 So far, the city has given away 700 trees in 2021 and 2024, 1,000 in 2022 and 800 in 2023 to support our character as "a city in a park."
-In 2024, the City of Bellevue, in partnership with Amazon and 300 Trees, plans to distribute 700 trees to residents and community organizations.
+In fall of 2025, the City of Bellevue will host its 5th annual Tree Giveaway, distributing hundreds of trees to residents and community organizations.
 When you participate in our Tree Giveaway you receive:

 Application